rdkcentral/rdk-halif-test-rmf_audio_capture/README.md

 - `L1` - Functional Tests
 - `L2` - Module functional Testing
+- `L3` - Module testing with External Stimulus is required to validate and control device
 - `HAL`- Hardware Abstraction Layer
 - `High-Level Test Specification` : These specification will provide a broad overview of the system's functionality from the callers' perspective.
 It focuses on major use cases, system behavior, and overall caller experience.
 - `Low-Level Test Specification` : These specification will delve deeper into the technical details.
 They will define specific test cases with inputs, expected outputs, and pass/fail criteria for individual functionalities, modules, or APIs.